hail-is/hail-rfcs/rfc/0000-query-call-caching.rst

 Motivation
 ==========
-`gnomAD <https://gnomad.broadinstitute.org/>`_ is one project that uses hail query for various analysis and quality-control pipelines which can cost in excess of [DURATION] and [DOLLARS] to compute.
+`gnomAD <https://gnomad.broadinstitute.org/>`_ is one project that uses hail for various analysis and quality-control pipelines which can cost in excess of [DURATION] and [DOLLARS] to compute.
-Evaluating a query reduces the results of many sub- queries with another to combine their results; a single failure in any of these will result in the whole query failing.
+Evaluating a query involves executing a series of dependent parallel computations; a single failure in any of these will result in the whole query failing.
 These failures can happen for a multitude of reasons - from programmer error to general cloud instability.